07041990/cloud-wan-terraform/aws-cloud-wan-terraform/DEPLOYMENT-GUIDE.md

 ✅ **main.tf** - Core infrastructure (Cloud WAN, TGW, VPCs, routing)
 ✅ **outputs.tf** - Comprehensive outputs and validation checks

-### Modules
+### Modules (Need to be Created)

-The following modules are referenced in main.tf
+The following modules are referenced in main.tf and need to be created:

 #### 1. `modules/vpc/` - Standard VPC Module
 Creates spoke VPCs (Production, Non-Production, Shared Services) with: